savvas-paragkamian/arthropods_assessment_crete/readme.md

 First the script `species_assessment.R` is executed.
 It is the main script that calculates the IUCN AOO and EOO and PACA metrics.
-Based on the results scripts the script `hotspot_assessment.R` generates the hotspots, threatspots and Key Biodiversity Areas of the endemic arthropods of Crete.
+Based on the results the script `hotspot_assessment.R` generates the hotspots, threatspots and Key Biodiversity Areas of the endemic arthropods of Crete.
-Then the `spatial_analysis.R` script finds all the overlaps between the species metrics and spatial data.
-Subsequently, the `species_assessment_statistict.Rmd` R markdown file generates a report based on these results.
+Then the `spatial_analysis.R` script finds all the overlaps between the species metrics and spatial data, i.e Natura2000, Corine Land Cover and HILDA+.
+Subsequently, the `species_assessment_statistict.Rmd`
+R markdown file generates a report based on these results.
 The `functions.R` is a collection of functions required in all scripts.